Kingdom of Beni Abbas: Alliance with Algiers

-The arrival of Salah Rais at the head of the regency of Algiers confirmed the alliance with Abdelaziz, and they jointly led the Touggourt Expedition (1552).
+The arrival of Salah Raïs at the head of the Regency of Algiers confirmed the alliance with Abdelaziz, and they jointly led the Touggourt Expedition (1552).
 Abdelaziz sent 180 arquebusiers and 1,600 horsemen, in addition to the 3,000 arquebusiers of Salah Raïs.
-The Berbers of Abdelaziz dragged cannons, hoping to learn how to maneuver them and know how to hoist them up to their fortress of the Kalâa.
+The Berbers of Abdelaziz dragged cannons, hoping to learn how to maneuver them and know how to hoist them up to the fortress of the Kalâa.

 War with Algiers

 Two hypotheses explain the eventual rupture with Algiers, according to Spanish historiography.
-The first is that Salah Rais tried to arrest Abdelaziz during his time in Algiers, suspecting him of wanting to raise the country against the regency of Algiers.
+The first is that Salah Raïs tried to arrest Abdelaziz during his time in Algiers, suspecting him of wanting to raise the country against the Regency of Algiers.
 The second is that Abdelaziz was suspicious of the Turks and their ability to attack distant cities like Touggourt.
 He feared that their ambition to control the country would end up making his kingdom a target and considered it a political mistake to have favored them through the two expeditions.
-The narratives of the Aït Abbas report that the rupture was linked to an attempt by the regency of Algiers to have Abdelaziz assassinated by Zouaouas auxiliaries.
+The narratives of the Aït Abbas report that the rupture was linked to an attempt by the Regency of Algiers to have Abdelaziz assassinated by Zouaouas auxiliaries.
 They refused to murder a chief of the same region and warned him instead.
-Allied with the Zouaoua, the troop of Sultan Abdelaziz defeated the Janissaries who had to retreat to Algiers.
+Allied with the Zouaoua, the troop of Sultan Abdelaziz defeated the janissaries, who had to retreat to Algiers.

-Salah Rais, for fear that the reputation of Sultan Abdelaziz would increase, launched an expedition in late 1552 and reached the Boni Mountains near the Kalâa by winter.
-Abdelaziz's brother, Sidi Fadel, died in battle but the snow prevented the Turks from advancing further and exploiting their victory.
+Salah Raïs, for fear the reputation of Sultan Abdelaziz would increase, launched an expedition in late 1552 and reached the Boni Mountains near the Kalâa by winter.
+Abdelaziz's brother, Sidi Fadel, died in battle, but the snow prevented the Turks from advancing further and exploiting their victory.

-In 1553, the son of Salah Rais, Mohamed-bey, led an offensive on the Kalâa of the Beni Abbes which resulted in defeat and many losses among the Turks.
-Their reputation was tarnished by this battle because they avoided a disaster thanks to the support of the Arab tribes.
+In 1553, the son of Salah Rais, Mohamed-bey led an offensive on the Kalâa of the Beni Abbes which resulted in defeat and many losses among the Turks.
+Their reputation was tarnished by this battle because they avoided a disaster only with to the support of the Arab tribes.
 Abdelaziz also repelled an expedition commanded by Sinan Reis and Ramdan Pasha near Wadi el Hammam, towards M'sila.
-The capture of Bejaia by Salah Rais in 1555 confirmed Abdelaziz's fears about the power of the regency of Algiers and he continued to strengthen his positions in the mountains.
-However, Salah Rai died and the return of Hassan Pasha allowed a return to peace for a year.
-Hassan Pasha delivered the town of M'sila and its defenses including 3 pieces of artillery to Abdelaziz, while maintaining control over tax contributions.
+The capture of Béjaïa by Salah Rais in 1555 confirmed Abdelaziz's fears about the power of the Regency of Algiers and he continued to strengthen his positions in the mountains.
+However, Salah Raïs died and the return of Hassan Pasha allowed a return to peace for a year.
+Hassan Pasha delivered the town of M'sila and its defenses, including three pieces of artillery to Abdelaziz, while maintaining control over tax contributions.